 - A Pitchess Motion to have records of complaints of misconduct that have brought against the arresting officer disclosed

 - A Motion to Suppress under PC 1538.5 where incriminating evidence is requested to be excluded based on an illegal search and seizure or other Constitutional violations.

-5. Jury trial by 12 persons—defendant may waive a jury and have the judge be the sole trier of fact.
+A Jury trial by 12 persons were a defendant may waive a jury and have the judge be the sole trier of fact.

-6. If guilty, a presentence report is ordered-the defendant may be ordered to prison immediately to await formal sentencing or allowed to remain on bail before sentencing or if an appeal is filed
+If guilty, a presentence report is ordered and the defendant may be ordered to prison immediately to await formal sentencing or allowed to remain on bail before sentencing or if an appeal is filed.

-7. Sentence hearing at which the presentence report is considered along with any reports presented by the defense to mitigate the sentence or argue for an alternative to state prison or county jail
+Lastly will be a sentence hearing at which the presentence report is considered along with any reports presented by the defense to mitigate the sentence or argue for an alternative to state prison or county jail.

 - The facts and circumstances surrounding the commission of the offense